Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

-Notes: Santa Rosa offers a rich quality of life and has grown by 50% within the last decade or two.
+Notes: Santa Rosa has grown by 7% during the last decade.

 Recommended as a Retirement Spot?
 Yes